noemisonlieti/WaterCounter/README.md

 _The use of external JavaScript libraries is allowed if necessary.
 The +/- buttons and the display of the counter value must be built using DOM manipulation with JavaScript._
 _Once the elements are built with JavaScript, the function to increase and decrease the counter value must be implemented._
 _All additional functionalities deemed necessary are allowed._

+### Description

+Water Counter is designed to help users stay hydrated and healthy by providing a simple and effective way to track and check their daily water intake.

 ### How it works